 In this unit, students will learn about (1) electrodynamics — conservation laws, electromagnetic waves, potentials and fields, radiation; and (2) special relativity — special theory of relativity, relativistic mechanics, relativistic electrodynamics, (3) introduction to general relativity — the equivalence principle, curved spacetime coordinates, spacetime metric, Schwarzschild geometry and the geodesic equation.
 The content is explored with reference to a range of applications and physical contexts, and developed and applied through a laboratory experiment.
 Skills in problem identification, mathematical exploration and solution are fostered through practice problem sets, workshop activities and a laboratory experiment.

 Availability Location Mode Semester 2 UWA (Perth) Face to face

 - Level 3 core unit in the Frontier Physics major sequence

-- Students are able to (1) analyse the concepts and physical principles involved in advanced electrodynamics, special and general relativity; (2) communicate ideas, both orally and written, relating to advanced electrodynamics, special and general relativity and perform experiments, at an expert level; (3) solve problems in a range of realistic situations relating to advanced electrodynamics, special and general relativity; (4) execute an advanced experiment relevant to physics; (5) evaluate the results of an advanced experiment relevant to physics; and (6) evaluate an experiment on a scale between classical and frontier physics.
+- Students are able to (1) analyse the concepts and physical principles involved in advanced electrodynamics, special relativity, and introductory general relativity.; (2) communicate ideas relating to the unit content using written, visual and oral means.; (3) solve problems in a range of realistic situations relating to the unit content.; (4) evaluate the results of an experiment related to advanced electrodynamics, special relativity, and introductory general relativity.; and (5) evaluate an experiment on a scale between classical and frontier physics.

-- Indicative assessments in this unit are as follows: (1) laboratories; (2) in-semester tests; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) in-semester tests; (2) final examination; and (3) workshop participation and assignments.
 Further information is available in the unit outline.